Financial-Times/o-gallery/README.md

 ## Creating Galleries

 Gallery content can come from either HTML already in the DOM, or data passed explicitly to Gallery javascript via a configuration object.
+See the _declarative_ demo for an example of the HTML structure required.

-In both cases there must be an HTML element already in the DOM to construct the Gallery in.
+In both cases there must be an root element already in the DOM to construct the Gallery in.

 Galleries can be constructed in three ways: